maachang/msful/README.md

 And they felt the same when they used java's spring-boot and scala's Vert.x.

-Both spring-boot and Vert.x are the same as exporess, and it is necessary to modify the api program, and it was necessary to restart the server after each operation check.
+Both spring-boot and Vert.x are the same as exporess, and it was necessary to restart the server after each operation check for the api program correction.

 It is always the same as I think using spring-boot and Vert.x, but the cause of poor development efficiency is that the api program update part is not reflected unless it is restarted.